 - Attendance Allowance (AA)

-Instead, if you receive one of these benefits, you can still apply.
-Your application will be considered under our eligibility criteria detailed in the next section.
+If you do receive one of these benefits, you can still apply – your application will be considered under our eligibility criteria detailed in the next section.

 Permanent and substantial disability which means you are unable to walk or have considerable difficulty walking